Black/Jewish Relations research collection

 0.40 Cubic Feet (1 Hollinger box)

-This collection consists of photocopied secondary source materials collected from various sources all relating to the relations of the Jewish communities and the African-American communities in Minnesota.
+This collection consists of photocopied secondary source materials collected from various sources all relating to the relations of the Jewish communities and Black communities in Minnesota.

 Source of acquisition